adelmuursepp/adelmuursepp/README.md

 <br/>

 ## 🔭 Shortly, some of my previous projects
+- Working in a construction automation startup to use robotics in home building and training ML models to make construction more efficient
+- Technical co-founder of Ramuri, a startup at U of T incubators Hatchery and ICUBE
+- Passionate about new web and application development technologies, leading workshops on promising technologies at U of T Web Dev Club as Microsoft Student Ambassador
 - Indicium research project in a team of five students in University of Toronto under Prof. Pooja Vashisth's guidance using React and Flask
 - Designing and hosting a React website for logistics company in UK as a freelancer